samsquire/ideas4/README.md

 When you read from the DoublyLinkedList you always receive fields highest of less than or equal to root.version.
 That way you have data sharing as in a persistent data structure.

-# 95. Visual data structure manager
+# 95. Visual data structure and program synthesis

 This idea relies on the graph isomorphism problem and the ability to match graph morphisms.